Last updated on January 7, 2026

 Why Do They Exist?

-The “why” of Wizards often, unoriginally, comes down to their bottom line.
 What makes them the most money?
 How do they keep their customers happy while still squeezing them for every last dollar they can?
-Offering bundles that technically give you more than you pay but only just barely is one way, I guess.
+Offering bundles that technically give you more than you pay for but only just barely is one way, I guess.

 The less cynical answer is that these preorder bundles each cater to a different kind of Arena player.
-Which is the angle WotC was probably going for, sure, but they’re maybe getting a little too specific.
+Which is the angle WotC is probably going for, sure, but they’re maybe getting a little too specific.

-Can You Buy More Than One?
+Can You Buy More Than One Preorder Bundle?

-Is the Kellan Pass Bundle Worth Buying?
+Are Pass Bundles Worth Buying?

 Alternatives to Pass Bundles